 Additional information: There are seating options at many locations on this walking route.
 You will be walking in a wooded area near the creek, so bug spray is recommended.
 If you are driving to campus, we recommend that you park at the Jordan Avenue Parking Garage.

 When listening on your mobile device, we recommend opening the link using your phone’s internet browser/application (rather than clicking the link in your inbox).
-This will allow you to lock your phone as you move around and enjoy our first Walkabout Radio Play!
+This will allow you to lock your phone as you move around and enjoy our Walkabout Radio Plays!
 For the best experience, we suggest using headphones to listen to the play.